Sergei Parajanov: Death

-Parajanov then attempted to complete his final project.
-He died of cancer in Yerevan, Armenia on July 20, 1990, aged 66, leaving this final work, The Confession, unfinished.
+Parajanov died of lung cancer in Yerevan, Armenia on July 20, 1990, aged 66.
+His final work, The Confession, was left unfinished.
 It survives in its original negative as Parajanov: The Last Spring, created by his close friend Mikhail Vartanov in 1992.
 Federico Fellini, Tonino Guerra, Francesco Rosi, Alberto Moravia, Giulietta Masina, Marcello Mastroianni and Bernardo Bertolucci were among those who publicly mourned his death.
 They sent a telegram to Russia with the following statement: "The world of cinema has lost a magician.
 Parajanov’s fantasy will forever fascinate and bring joy to the people of the world…”.

-Influences and legacy

-Despite having studied film at the VGIK, Parajanov discovered his artistic path only after seeing Soviet director Andrei Tarkovsky's dreamlike first film Ivan's Childhood.